tidymodels/textrecipes/cran-comments.md

 ## Release Summary

-This is the 19th CRAN release of textrecipes.
+This is the 20th CRAN release of textrecipes.

+The package was removed from CRAN because it depended on textfeatures which was removed.
+This issue has now been fixed.

 ## R CMD check results